Answer me honestly, how often do you clean your washing machine? And yes, it does need to be cleaned!

 This is absolutely disgusting, I didn’t think it was that bad I nearly died when I pulled it out.
 Those few extra weeks of not being cleaned clearly was a few weeks too much!

 - Set your washing machine to fill up to the highest level with hot water.
-(This cycle is to clean the machine, so do not add in any clothes or detergents!)

 For my machine I set it on a heavy duty load, filled it at EXTRA HIGH & on the HOT temperature.